Double wishbone suspension: Advantages

-The double wishbone suspension provides the engineer more design choices than some other types do.
+The double wishbone suspension provides the engineer with more design choices than some other types do.
 It is fairly easy to work out the effect of moving each joint, so the kinematics of the suspension can be tuned easily and wheel motion can be optimized.
-It is also easy to work out the loads that different parts will be subjected to which allows more optimised lightweight parts to be designed.
+It is also easy to work out the loads that different parts will be subjected to which allows more optimized lightweight parts to be designed.
 They also provide increasing negative camber gain all the way to full jounce travel, unlike the MacPherson strut, which provides negative camber gain only at the beginning of jounce travel and then reverses into positive camber gain at high jounce amounts.

 Disadvantages

-Double wishbone suspensions are more complex, impose more difficult packaging constraints and are thus often more expensive than other systems like a MacPherson strut.
+Double wishbone suspensions are more complex, impose more difficult packaging constraints, and are thus often more expensive than other systems like a MacPherson strut.
 Due to the increased number of components within the suspension setup, it takes much longer to service and is heavier than an equivalent MacPherson design.
 At the other end of the scale, it offers less design choice than the more costly and complex multi-link suspension system.